Aakash Repeater Courses

-In real life, coordinate geometry can be used in navigation, GPS tracking, computer graphics, game development, and for designing various structures.
-It is an integral part of Mathematics.
+In the world of coordinate geometry, every point has a story, and every line has a direction.
+In real life, people use coordinate geometry in navigation, GPS tracking, computer graphics, game development, and for designing various structures.
+Coordinate Geometry is an integral part of mathematics.
 This chapter is the link between geometry and algebra.
 It deals with geometrical figures in coordinate systems and coordinates like the x-axis and y-axis to locate the exact position of the points in two-dimensional planes.
 This chapter also consists of an introductory phase into coordinate geometry, which gradually makes students aware of topics like distance formulas and section formulas.
+These NCERT solutions for Class 10 Maths will offer a systematic and structured approach to the exercise problems in the NCERT textbook to prepare well for your board exams by providing detailed solutions to all the exercise questions.

-Class 10 Maths chapter 7 solutions Exercise: 7.1 Page number: 105-106 Total questions: 10 |
+Class 10 Maths Chapter 7 Solutions Exercise: 7.1 Page number: 105-106 Total questions: 10 |

-Q1. (i) Find the distance between the following pairs of points : (2, 3), (4, 1)
+Q1 (i): Find the distance between the following pairs of points : (2, 3), (4, 1)

 Answer: